 - General workshop skills

-- the use of workshop machines and hand and power tools
+- Using workshop machines, hand tools, and power tools

 Discover your ideal job match!